Martimiz/silverstripe-googledirections/README.md

 ## Introduction ##

-This module lets you create links that generate a Google Map based on either a geolocation (as in "52.123456, 4.123456") or a valid address.
+This module lets you create links that dynamically generate a Google Map based
+on either a geolocation (as in "52.123456, 4.123456") or a valid address.
 There can be multiple links on a page, but one map will be created, that is regenerated on clicking a different link.